AgeingHippy/guthealth/README.md

 -

 # Currently phase:
+- Default new user as GUEST and require proactive user registration for USER role
+-

 # Future Phases showcasing (In no particular order)
+- Add logging using AOP
 - Search for particular FoodType
 - Implementation of GUEST role and allow GUEST to view SYSTEM data (FoodCategory & FoodType)
-- Default new user as GUEST and require proactive user registration for USER role
 - Allow USER role to import SYSTEM data into the USER personal data
 - Allow USER to register for new SYSTEM data setup, and notification of USER of such
 - Allow ADMIN user to reset user passwords